nsaje/dotfiles/client/one/app/features/users/services/users-store/readme.md

     - Then remove any accounts from the selection, which are not also a part of the `entityAccounts` array (A use case for this is when we remove a selected account from the list, we do not want it to be selected anymore)
   - After this, if the list of `selectedAccounts` is still empty (Either `initialize` is `true` or the above logic didn't return any accounts), use the default value for `selectedAccounts`, which is determined by the function `getDefaultSelectedAccounts` like this:
     - If the selected `scopeState` is not `ACCOUNT_SCOPE`, OR if the list of `entityAccounts` is empty, return an empty list
+    - Else if the user has the same permissions on all accounts, select all accounts in the list of `entityAccounts`
     - Else if an account is selected in the Management console sidebar and the current user has `user` permission on this account, select this account
     - Else select the first account in the list of `entityAccounts`